remyeltorro/celldetective/docs/source/get-started.rst

 ~~~~~~~~~~~~~~

+Celldetective requires a version of Python between 3.9 and 3.11 (included).
+If your Python version is older or more recent, consider using `conda` to create an environment as described below.

-Celldetective can be installed with ``pip``:
+With the proper Python version, Celldetective can be directly installed with `pip`:

 .. code-block:: bash
     pip install celldetective

-We recommend that you create an environment to use Celldetective, *e.g.* with ``conda``:
+We recommend that you create an environment to use Celldetective, to protect your package versions and fix the Python version *e.g.*
+with `conda`:

 .. code-block:: bash

-    conda create -n celldetective python=3.9.18 pyqt
+    conda create -n celldetective python=3.11 pyqt
     conda activate celldetective
     pip install celldetective

 Need an update?
-Simply type the following in the terminal (in your environment):
+Simply type the following in the terminal (in your
+environment):

 .. code-block:: bash
     pip install --upgrade celldetective

 Development version
 ~~~~~~~~~~~~~~~~~~~